LantaoYu/MARL-Papers/README.md

 # Paper Collection of Multi-Agent Reinforcement Learning (MARL)

 This is a collection of research and review papers of multi-agent reinforcement learning (MARL).
 The sharing principle of these references here is for research.
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.
-If any authors do not want their paper to be listed here, please feel free to contact [Lantao Yu](http://apex.sjtu.edu.cn/members/yulantao) (LantaoYu@hotmail.com).
+If any authors do not want their paper to be listed here, please feel free to contact [Lantao Yu](http://apex.sjtu.edu.cn/members/yulantao) (LantaoYu [AT] hotmail.com).

 ## Overview
 * [Tutorial](https://github.com/LantaoYu/MARL-Papers#tutorial)